Ignác Gyulay: War of the Sixth Coalition

 When Austria entered the War of the Sixth Coalition, Gyulay was appointed commander of the Left Wing.
-His forces included the infantry divisions of Nikolaus Weissenwolf and Alois Liechtenstein, plus the mixed infantry-cavalry division of Karl Folliot de Crenneville.
+His forces included the infantry divisions of Nikolaus Weissenwolf and Alois Liechtenstein, plus the mixed infantry-cavalry division of Louis Charles Folliot de Crenneville.
 This organization fought at the Battle of Dresden on 26–27 August 1813, where it fought on the left flank and suffered serious losses.

 After a reorganization, Gyulay's formation became known as III Armeekorps, with each infantry division consisting of two, rather than three brigades.
 The new division commanders were Crenneville, Albrecht Murray de Melgum, and Prince Philipp of Hessen-Homburg.
 This was the organization used at the Battle of Leipzig on 16–19 October.
 Before the battle, Gyulay's corps reached a position to the west of Napoleon's Grand Army, potentially cutting off the retreat of the French and their allies.
 On the 16th, he attacked the suburb of Lindenau and had success at first, forcing Marshal Michel Ney to divert Henri Gatien Bertrand's IV Corps to hold the position.
 Without this important reinforcement, Napoleon's attacks on the main Austro-Russian army failed.
 On the 18th, Bertrand drove Gyulay away from Lindenau, clearing the way for Napoleon's retreat.

 Gyulay continued to lead the III Armeekorps in the 1814 campaign.
 He fought at the Battle of La Rothière on 1 February and defeated the French at the Battle of Bar-sur-Aube on 27 February.
 On 20–21 March, he led his corps in action at the Battle of Arcis-sur-Aube.
 He participated in the Battle of Paris when the Allied armies captured the French capital, compelling Napoleon to abdicate in the Treaty of Fontainebleau on 11 April.
 He received numerous awards, including the Austrian Order of Leopold and the Military Honor Cross, the Russian Order of St. Alexander Nevsky, the Prussian Order of the Red Eagle - 1st Class, and the Bavarian Military Order of Max Joseph.